Community Development for All (CODEFA)

 Looking Ahead

 CODEFA plans to build on this foundation with follow-up mentorship sessions on record-keeping, budgeting, and compliance.
-Future programming will include more hands-on exercises — such as completing sample tax forms and drafting real budgets — and continuous monitoring to track participant progress over time.
+Future programming will include more hands-on exercises, such as completing sample tax forms and drafting real budgets, and continuous monitoring to track participant progress over time.
+Participants themselves have pointed to what comes next: industrial product development and manufacturing skills, deeper tax training, and loan and financial guidance were the areas of continued training most requested.
 CODEFA is also working toward developing simplified training materials in Kiswahili to make content more accessible to informal entrepreneurs, and exploring seed funding opportunities to help participants transition fully into formal businesses.